timothewt/Piano_Music_Generation/README.md

 The compositions are retrieved with MIDI files, using web-scraping.

 ### Results
+The results are pretty decieving and the model need to be improved.

-The resulting generated audio can be opened at [/generated_samples](https://github.com/timothewt/Piano_Music_Generation/tree/main/generated_samples)
+The resulting generated audio can be opened at [/generated_samples](https://github.com/timothewt/Piano_Music_Generation/tree/main/generated_samples).

 ### Technologies used
 - PyTorch for the LSTMs and CNNs model